 Floppycat Reader’s Tips

-Amanda in our Floppycat's community also has some amazing tips which she shared on Facebook. .
+Amanda in our Floppycat’s community also has some fantastic tips, which she shared on Facebook.

-There are a few provisions you need to make if you stay in hotels with your cats.
+You must make a few provisions for staying in hotels with your cats.

 - Check that windows are closed before you open kitty crates inside the room.
-Also, make sure you have a litter box, litter and cleaning materials and that the bathroom has no crawl spaces where a cat will escape while exploring.
+Also, ensure you have a litter box, litter, and cleaning materials and that the bathroom has no crawl spaces where a cat will escape while exploring.

-- Hotel minibar water is expensive and you have no idea of the quality of water when you are in a new area, so bottle up some of your home water and take it with you.
+- Hotel minibar water is expensive, and you won’t know the water quality when you are in a new area, so bottle up some of your home water and take it with you

-- Make sure you have a list of vets in the areas you will be travelling through, and staying at.
-Don't assume that the information on the internet is current.
-Call them and confirm that they are still in business, still open at the advertised hours and that they will see your pet as a walk in.
-Ask if they have in-clinic waiting (maybe with mask) or if you will be required to wait in vehicle and the cat goes in to see the vet unaccompanied.
+- Ensure you have a list of vets in the areas you will be traveling through and staying at.
+Refrain from assuming that the information on the internet is current.
+Call them and confirm that they are still in business, still open at the advertised hours and that they will see your pet as a walk-in.
+Ask if they have in-clinic waiting (maybe with a mask) or if you will be required to wait in the vehicle and the cat goes in to see the vet unaccompanied.

-- If your cats normally sleep on the bed with you, you may wish to take a blanket from home to help them settle.8.
-I like to walk around a room and do a quick check for any potential hazards (loose fibers, electrical cables that have any fraying, positioning of lamp cables etc) rather than letting my cats discover them.
+- Suppose your cats usually sleep on the bed with you.
+In that case, you should take a blanket from home to help them settle.
+I like to walk around a room and quickly check for any potential hazards (loose fibers, electrical cables that have any fraying, positioning of lamp cables, etc.) rather than letting my cats discover them.

-- Ask your vet if you can have a summary of each pet's health history, and keep it with you on your travels.
-An emergency vet (outside YOUR vet's working hours) will be grateful to have an accurate picture.
+- Ask your vet if you can have a summary of each pet’s health history and keep it with you on your travels.
+An emergency vet (outside YOUR vet’s working hours) will be grateful for an accurate picture.

-- Any country that requires an inspection will require the pet to travel in the cargo hold prior to inspection.
-This includes Ireland, UK, and most of Europe.
+- Any country that requires an inspection will require the pet to travel in the cargo hold before the inspection.
+This includes Ireland, the UK, and most of Europe.
 Australia has VERY tight laws regarding receiving animals.
-It would be best to let your subscribers know to contact the individual airline for guidance.
-I know that there are very expensive pet airlines that fly in cabin, and the Queen Mary II (ship) allows two pets (they have a restriction on the total number of pets - and they are kennelled with a groom with very long visiting hours) if sailing.
-Many people don't realise that they require pet passports, proof of vaccinations and titers, with microchips and corresponding paperwork before an animal can be "imported" into another country - even if only for a week or two.
-We've been looking into taking our cats back to the UK when my pension kicks in.
-We've discovered so many more regulations than there used to be, and many countries now have limits on how many can be taken (UK is 5).
-Kind of scuppered us as we have the 8 furballs.
+Let your subscribers know to contact the individual airline for guidance.
+I know that there are costly pet airlines that fly in the cabin.
+The Queen Mary II (ship) allows two pets (they have a restriction on the total number of pets – and they are kennelled with a groom with very long visiting hours) if sailing.
+Many people don’t realize they require pet passports, proof of vaccinations and titers, microchips, and corresponding paperwork before an animal can be “imported” into another country – even if only for a week or two.
+We’ve been looking into taking our cats back to the UK when my pension kicks in.
+We’ve discovered many more regulations than there used to be, and many countries now have limits on how many can be taken (the UK is 5).
+This information scuppered us as we have the 8 furballs.

 How to travel with a cat in a car

-Traveling by car is generally more straight forward than flying, but here’s some essential things to think about:
+Traveling by car is generally more straightforward than flying, but here are some essential things to think about:

 Secure the carrier

 You’ll want to use the seatbelt to secure the carrier if you can.
-Many have a specific slot to thread a seatbelt through to keep the carrier safe.
-This will stop the carrier sliding around as you drive, and more importantly will help to keep your kitty safer if you were involved in an accident.
+To keep the carrier safe, many have a specific slot to thread a seatbelt through.
+This will stop the carrier from sliding around as you drive and, more importantly, help keep your kitty safer if you are involved in an accident.

 Monitor the temperature

-Even if you don’t feel your drive is too long, you need to keep tabs on the temperature inside the car, especially if it doesn’t have air-con.
-Your cat could easily overheat and get sick if stuck inside a car.
-Consider wrapping ice packs in towels and placing them near the walls of the carrier if it does get a little too warm.
+Even if you feel your drive is short enough, you need to keep tabs on the temperature inside the car, especially if it doesn’t have air conditioning.
+Your cat could quickly overheat and get sick if stuck inside a car.
+Consider wrapping ice packs in towels and placing them near the carrier’s walls if it gets too warm.

 Consider a cat harness

-A cat harness isn’t for every cat (and some owners just don’t like them) but if you need to take breaks on your drive, or you’re planning on letting your cat out of the carrier while the car’s stopped, a harness can stop them from dashing through an open window or running off when the door is opened.
+A cat harness isn’t for every cat (and some owners don’t like them).
+Still, if you need to take breaks on your drive or plan to let your cat out of the carrier or the car’s stopped, a harness can stop them from dashing through an open window or running off when the door is opened.

-Traveling with cats in car for a long distance
+Traveling with cats in the car for a long distance

 Journeys over a longer distance add a few more complications that you should think about for your cat: